drockparashar/github-report/github-report-cli/README.md

-# GitHub Report CLI
+# GitHub Weekly Update CLI

-Terminal version of the internship report generator.
+Terminal version of the weekly engineering update generator.

 ## What it does